quinnj/Sublime-IJulia/README.md

 #### Sublime-IJulia Installation
 The Sublime-IJulia project requires Sublime Text 3 with build version > 3019.
 You can get the latest version [here](http://www.sublimetext.com/3).
+It also requires a version of the ZMQ library >= 2.0 (the default installation through Julia brings in a working version, so this is only an issue when trying to use system ZMQ libraries).

 1. Within Sublime Text 3, install the Package Control package from [here](https://sublime.wbond.net/installation)